jaredpetersen/testgoose/README.md

 To define the behavior of your stub, specify the name of the Mongoose function that needs its behavior to be defined and call `.returns()` on it, e.g. `MyStub.find.returns(error, data)`.
 For document functions, specify `.prototype` and then the name of the function, e.g. `MyStub.prototype.save.returns(error, data)`.
 When the function under test calls your stubbed model, the model will return the data that was specified via the model function's callback or via a promise.

 This even works with query chains.
 With a model stub, you don't need to specify the exact query chain that comes after; you just need to define the behavior of top-level model function.
-Whatever query that comes after it in the system under test will be resolved with the data that you specified.
+Whatever query comes after it will be resolved with the data that you specified.
 This allows you to write tests that aren't tightly coupled to the implementation of the system under test.

 ```javascript
 const testgoose = require('testgoose');